What is muscular dystrophy?

 People who can help children with muscular dystrophy

-If your child has muscular dystrophy, you and your child might work with some or all of the following professionals:
+If your child has muscular dystrophy, you and your child might work with some of or all the following professionals:

 - cardiologist